 10X Meeting Page Content

-At the core of an optimized meetings or convention center page is epic content, which means you want to create a user experience that far exceeds what your competitors can offer.
-For meetings and conference pages, great content commonly includes (but is not limited to) comprehensive-but-digestible copy, floor plan and catering pdfs, and a strong image strategy that highlights your layouts, furniture, A/V equipment, and overall meeting experience.
-Add engaging element like videos, interactive tours, or infographics where you can.
+At the core of an optimized meeting or convention center page is epic content, which means you want to create a user experience that far exceeds what your competitors can offer.
+For meetings and conference pages, great content commonly includes (but is not limited to) comprehensive-but-digestible copy, floor plan, and catering pdfs, and a strong image strategy that highlights your layouts, furniture, A/V equipment, and overall meeting experience.
+Add engaging elements like videos, interactive tours, or infographics where you can.
 Know your meeting space, understand your website, and get creative!

 Not feeling creative?
 Try these: